hausen8/AL_1105/README.md

 - ColdEND minimum quantity lubrication controlled by LinuxCNC

 **DOCUMENTATION**
-- Pinout.pdf: Pinout of the MESA 7i76e and all Connectors
+- Pinout.pdf: Pinout of the MESA 7i76e and all Connectors (just to have all information at one place)
 - VFD-Parameter.pdf: Parameter set of Omron MX2 / Hitachi WJ200 with Jianken JGL-80/2.2R30-20
 - pyVCP_Tab1.png: Screenshot of the first pyVCP panel tab (spindle tab)
 - pyVCP_Tab2.png: Screenshot of the second pyVCP panel tab (coordinate system tab)